-The College generated positive cash flows which resulted in ending cash balance increase of 8.8% for the fiscal year ended 2015.
+The College generated positive cash flows which resulted in ending cash balance increase of 3.4% for the fiscal year ended 2016.
+The increase in 2016 is primarily attributable to the operating expense savings in salaries and benefits, lower than anticipated disbursements of Federal financial aid, and increase in federal grant revenue.
 The increase in 2015 is attributable to the operating expense savings in salaries and lower than anticipated disbursements of Federal financial aid.
-The increase in 2014 is attributable to the preservation of cash due to the completion of the building renovation projects on the Wheeling Campus.